Mila Desk Lamp: Celebrate Progress with Intentional Design

-Mila is a desk lamp designed to transform a mundaine everyday action into a meaningful and celebratory ritual.
+Mila is a desk lamp designed to transform a mundane everyday action into a meaningful and celebratory ritual.
 Switching off the lamp becomes a deliberate pause, a moment to acknowledge what has been accomplished.
 Mila was designed as a physical reminder that progress, no matter how small, is real and worth recognizing.

 Backstory